Research Scholars Program

-- Have US citizenship or US permanent residency (no exceptions)
+- A US citizen or US permanent resident (no exceptions)

-- Have graduated from a four-year accredited US institution by the start of the program.
-Preference will be given to students who have graduated from college within the last 24 months.
+- A graduate of a four-year accredited US institution by the start of the program.
+Preference will be given to students who have graduated from college within the last 12 months.

 Priority will be given to applicants who had limited research opportunities in college.
-Physics, math, psychology, engineering and computer science majors who are interested in the brain are welcome to apply.
+Physics, math, psychology, engineering and computer science majors who are interested in the brain and/or cognitive sciences are welcome to apply.

 Participants will conduct supervised research in a host laboratory in one or more of the following areas: